 One of the best-known, and most stirring examples, of environmental damage caused by the war is the destruction of the Kakhovka Dam.
 The Kakhovka dam was destroyed on June 6, 2023, causing widespread flooding which hit settlements and farmland across the region.
 The downstream flooding was accompanied by a rapid decrease in the water level in the Kakhovka reservoir (see Photo 1.1).
 At the end of June, the reservoir had almost completely disappeared and the original network of branches of the river re-emerged at the site of the former reservoir (Vyshnevskyi et al. 2023); nearly 90% of the reservoir drained, exposing 1870 square kilometres of former lakebed (Stone 2024).
-To indicate the level of risk caused by potential contamination of the sediments of the exposed river bottom, five samples were collected in cooperation with the Environmental Inspectorate of the Southern District in Zaporizhzhia.
-In addition, two more soil samples were taken from the craters after the impact of an S-300 missile, which will form part of further studies focused on the damage caused by military actions.
+To indicate the level of risk caused by potential contamination of the sediments of the exposed river bottom, eleven sediment samples were collected in cooperation with the Environmental Inspectorate of the Southern District in Zaporizhzhia.
+In addition, two more soil samples were taken from the craters after the impact of an S-300 missile, which will form part of further studies focused on the damage caused by military actions and one more soil sample was taken during the second sampling.